matheusitl/matheusitl/README.md

 ### About me

-I'm a tech enthusiast with a deep curiosity about how things work.
 I enjoy exploring new technologies and learning something new every day.
 I also have experience in graphic design, working with various design tools.

 ### Learning: